" "

 Hate to wake up to the sound of your neighbor’s lawn being mowed first thing Saturday morning?
 You may not for much longer.

 Gas-powered small engine bans are going into effect across the country.
-So far, California, Vermont, and Washington, D.C. have put regulations into place that restrict or outright ban the use of gas-powered lawnmowers and leaf blowers to protect their residents from air pollution.
+So far, California, Vermont, and Washington, D.C. have put regulations into place that restrict or outright ban the use of gas-powered lawnmowers, leaf blowers, and other lawncare equipment.

 Gas-powered leaf blowers, lawn mowers and snow blowers are known to emit dramatically high amounts of carbon monoxide, carbon dioxide, hydrocarbons, volatile organic compounds, nitrogen oxides and particulate matter into the air, far surpassing the amount produced by the average car or truck.